miaborjaac/xamarinForms/README.md

 # xamarinForms

-Este repositorio muestra un pequeño tutorial hecho en https://10daysofxamarin.blog
+This repository shows a basic tutorial done in https://10daysofxamarin.blog

 The content of tutorial excercises are in their respective branches: